Nigeria Labour Congress: History

 The campaign for fuel subsidy removal was supported by the ministers in his cabinet and mostly chaired by the then finance minister/coordinating minister for economy Dr. Ngozi Okonjo Iweala.
-The government announced that fuel subsidy was going to be removed by January 2012 and this announcement was not welcomed by the Nigeria Labour Congress.
-Abdulwahed Omar, the then NLC president challenged the government that there will be wide spread mass protest in Nigeria if it continued with its plans to remove fuel subsdy.
-The NLC was able to rally other trade unions and civicl societies to support its planned protest.
+The government announced that the fuel subsidy was going to be removed by January 2012 and this announcement was not welcomed by the Nigeria Labour Congress.
+Abdulwahed Omar, the then NLC president challenged the government that there will be wide spread mass protest in Nigeria if it continued with its plans to remove the fuel subsidy.
+The NLC was able to rally other trade unions and civic societies to support its planned protest.
 This challenge was marked by actions when the government moved on with the removal of payments for fuel subsidy.
 By 9 January 2012, massive protest erupted around Nigeria and in major cities including Lagos, Abuja, Port Harcourt and Kano.
 These protest crippled the economy as there was a total shutdown of the Nations different workforce and it lasted more than five working days.
 This led the then president Jonathan to announce on live TV that government will now subsidize fuel prices and reduce it to about $2.75 (£1.80) a gallon.
 The protest was eventually suspended after this broadcast by the federal government.

 Together with the Trade Union Congress of Nigeria, the NLC supported Peter Obi and the Labour Party in the 2023 Nigerian general election, a party the NLC started in 2002.
-This is the first time the union has expressed explicit support for a political party.
+This was the first time the union expressed explicit support for a political party.